westonstearns/courses-stattleship-r-intro/chapter1.md

 ## Second API Call
 You will be using a second list of variables in later exercises so you will need to make a second call to the Stattleship API.

-Use the standard `library` function to make the package available to use.

 Use the `set_token` function again and run the code to assign the `query_list` object just like the first API call.

 The format for the API call has been included in the sample code but follow the instructions to define the missing arguments.

 *** =instructions
-- Use the `library` function to load the `stattleshipR` package.
 - Set the `sport` argument in the API call to `'baseball'`.
 - Set the `league` argument in the API call to `'mlb'`.
 - Set the `ep` argument in the API call to `'players'`.